JaclynCoate/7333_Quantifying_The_World/README.md

 # MSDS 7333 Quanitfyingn the World

 ## Introduction
 The purpose of this repository is to share our work in order to complete our MSDS 7333 Quantifying The World course.
 We collaborated as a team to complete the bi-weekly Case Studies assigned during the semester.
-This work was completed in R & ipynb documents using jupyter notebook/lab.
+This work was completed in R & ipynb documents using R Studio & Jupyter Notebooks.

 ## Github Case Study Structure
 * [Unit 2: Case Study 1] - Determining Location w/ Indoor Positioning Systems (IPS)